SPINRAZA Solution for injection Ref.[9367] Active ingredients: Nusinersen

 Adverse reactions associated with the administration of Spinraza by lumbar puncture have been observed.
 The majority of these are reported within 72 hours of the procedure.
 The incidence and severity of these events were consistent with events expected to occur with lumbar puncture.
 No serious complications of lumbar puncture, such as serious infections, have been observed in the clinical trials of Spinraza.

-Some adverse events commonly associated with lumbar puncture (e.g. headache and back pain) could not be assessed in the infant population exposed to Spinraza due to the limited communication appropriate for that age group.
+Some adverse reactions commonly associated with lumbar puncture (e.g. headache and back pain) could not be assessed in the infant population exposed to Spinraza due to the limited communication appropriate for that age group.

 Reporting of suspected adverse reactions